We all have wool sweaters

 Finally, concerning drying, do not use a tumble dryer which is too hot and will make your garment smaller.
 Do not use hangers but put the garment flat, in the shade, away from heat sources.

 you the services of the best Peruvian producers.
-They have been working the wool for centuries and centuries.
+They have been working on wool for centuries and centuries.
 This is why their know-how

 will be able to bring you comfort

-while carrying you away on a small cloud of tenderness.
+while carrying you away on a small cloud of softness.

-is an animal living at more than 4000m of altitude in the Andes Cordillera
+is an animal living at more than 4000m of altitude in the Andes Mountains

 in South America.
 This animal must often adapt to temperature differences throughout the day.
 This is why its coat is so well adapted to different weather conditions.